-A mid-drive motor, transfers power to the rear wheel using the bikes drivetrain and gearing.
-This makes the motor not only more energy efficient, but also produces a higher torque output.
+A mid-drive motor transfers power to the rear wheel using the bike’s drivetrain and gearing.
+This makes the motor not only more energy efficient but also produces a higher torque output.
 This makes mid-drives especially suitable for applications like mountain biking.

-Nearly all modern mid-drive electric bike motors are incredibly sophisticated, for example the latest 4th generation Bosch CX motor has an assist mode that will adapt to the demands of the rider and terrain.
+Nearly all modern mid-drive electric bike motors are incredibly sophisticated, for example, the latest 4th generation Bosch CX motor has an assist mode that will adapt to the demands of the rider and terrain.

 If you are riding on the flat at a steady pace the motor will be giving you a little help in proportion to the amount of effort you are putting in.
 When you come to a sudden steep climb, and start pedalling harder, the motor will compensate automatically, giving you more power.
-As soon as the trail levels off again, the motor will also give you less assist.
+As soon as the trail levels off again, the motor will also give you less assistance.

-The great thing with the above technology, is it makes the motor extremely efficient, meaning you will get a far greater battery range.
+The great thing with the above technology is it makes the motor extremely efficient, meaning you will get a far greater battery range.
 I have ridden quite a few e-bikes with this feature, and it makes you feel like you have super strong legs!

 Modular Electric Bike Systems